Peter-Moller/host-info/Explanations.md

 It is by no means an exhaustive explanation but merely an “appetiser” of sorts, aiming to direct interest rather than deep explanation.

-Oh – there will be pictures! 🤪
+Oh: there will be pictures! 🤪

 ---

 ## Geo Location
 This is an increasingly interesting topic.
 Serious financial interest is invested in knowing where potential customers are located; the Ad industry want nothing more than to know *exactly* where *you* are.
 And those guys are closely followed (?) by various national security organisations with the same goal: to know where *you* are.
 There are a number of web sites that can geographically locate, “geolocate”, an IP address.
-Both Apples macOS and Microsoft Windows have API:s for that purpose.
+Both Apples macOS and Microsoft Windows have code that programmers can use for that very purpose.

 So can one trust the geolocation information?
 Well: you get what you pay for.
-Since I don't pay in this script, the information is so-so correct.
+Since I don't pay in this script, the information is only so correct.
 I have rarely seen a country that wasn't correct, but it happens.
 The city and region has a lower level of correctness.
 But from most legal aspects (GDPR for instance) country is good enough.
 If correct geolocation is important to you, please check with other sources as well!

 One simple/primitive way one can check the correcftness of the geolocation is by looking at the ping times.